 Skiing and sauna

-Italians love to ski.
-That was clear from the number of people who joined us on the slopes from Boxing Day, when everyone in the country is on their Winter holidays.
+Alpine Italians love to ski.
+That was clear from the number of people who joined us on the slopes from Boxing Day onwards, when everyone in the country was on their Winter holidays.
 We were based at Passo Tonale, on the Lombardy-Trentino border and Tiziano, our ski instructor, told us that people from Milan, Verona and Como liked to come to the resort just for the weekend.
-While were were there a few of the small villages nearby held torchlit ski processions, to celebrate the opening of the season.
-Watching tens of glowing lights, zipping down the mountain towards you, is a toe-tingling experience.
+While were were there, a few of the small villages nearby held torchlit ski processions, to celebrate the opening of the season.
+Watching tens of glowing lights, zipping down the mountain towards us, was a toe-tingling experience.

 After the skiing, there is, of course, the sauna.
 Most Italian ski resorts boast at least one sauna.
-At Passo Tonale, the 3,000m high Presena glacier had a sauna at a mid-way station – so you could literally have a sauna on the glacier.
+At Passo Tonale, our Italian mountain resort, the 3,000m high Presena glacier had a sauna at a mid-way station – so you could literally have a sauna on the glacier.
 How cool is that?

 Pannetone and pandoro

 Pannetone is a sweet, yeasty bread loaf with dried fruit.
 Much lighter and more fluffy than the fruit cake traditionally eaten at Christmas in the UK, the festive pannetone often comes with a twist.
-We had a choice of pistachio, chocolate and cream-filled versions, as well as the traditional fruit.
+For our Italian Christmas feast, we had a choice of pistachio, chocolate and cream-filled versions, as well as the traditional fruit.
 I might just have sampled them all…..

 The Alpine region is famed for its Christmas markets, and Italy is no exception.
-In markets in the Alpine villages you’ll usually find local handicrafts, and food and drink, like the mountain cheese and speck (a type of dried meat) popular at Passo Tonale.
+In markets in the Alpine villages you’ll usually find local handicrafts, and food and drink, like mountain cheese and speck (a type of dried meat).
 These markets are great places to pick up souvenirs, or even just to take a festive stroll, with the scent of warm spiced wine hanging in the air.
 Christmas markets in the Alps run later in the year than those in the UK.
-Most remain open until at least Epiphany (January 5), and our local market, at Temu, didn’t even open until December 29.
+Most remain open until at least Epiphany (January 5).
+Our local market in the Alps last year, at Temu, didn’t even open until December 29.

-Do you know of any Winter traditions, from the Alps or elsewhere, that are different to those in the UK or US?
+Unlike the Krampus.
+This terrifying monster is seen on processions through a different part of Trentino from where we stayed.
+I’m still desperate to see a mass Krampus march through the mountains.
+Have you seen one?
+Or do you know of any other Winter traditions, from the Alps or elsewhere, that are different to those in the UK or US?
 Do let me know, in the comments below.